 The Deceangi had no self-governing institutions and no readily identified Romanized capital.
 They were probably under military government like their southern neighbors, the Ordovices, after the initial campaign of Agricola in AD 78.
 The extent of their tribal territories lay in the extreme northern coastal area of Wales; modern north-west and north-east Clwyd and northern Gwynedd.

-The Dumnonii of Cornwall & Devon had no pre-Roman tribal center.
-They maintained strong traditions reaching back to the bronze age but became civilized due to foreign interest in tin mines.
-Also were notably friendly to strangers but fiercely combative when threatened.
+The Dumnonii of Cornwall and Devon had no pre-Roman tribal center.
+They maintained strong traditions reaching back to the bronze age, but became civilized due to foreign interest in tin mines.
+They were also notably friendly to strangers, but fiercely combative when threatened.

-The Iceni occupied Norfolk & N.W.
-Suffolk and were a monarchic society state.
+The Iceni occupied Norfolk and northwest Suffolk and were a monarchic society state.
+Famous for a revolt against Roman rule led by their warrior queen, Boudicca.

-The Parisi inhabited Humberside and were surrounded to N, W & SW by the Brigantes, and by the Coritani to the S. They were rather more culturally advanced than the Brigantes, but inferior to the Coritani.
+The Parisi inhabited Humberside and were surrounded to the north, west and southwest by the Brigantes, and by the Coritani to the south.
+They were rather more culturally advanced than the Brigantes, but inferior to the Coritani.

 The Regni of Sussex and Hampshire were seemingly an amalgamation of Belgic peoples gathered together under the client king Cogidubnus by the Romans.
 The Kingdom did not exist prior to Roman rule.

-The Silures could be found in the Glamorgans and Gwent.
+The Silures could be found in Glamorgan and Gwent.

-The Trinovantes occupied Essex and S. Suffolk.
-They were allies of Caesar and formed the Roman Colonia established at Camulodunum in AD49.
+The Trinovantes occupied Essex and southern Suffolk.
+They were allies of Caesar and formed the Roman Colonia established at Camulodunum in 49 AD.